zaksabeast/PokemonRNGGuides/guides/hgss/en/HGSS Special Wild Case (emu).md

 /!\ However, you MAY need to substract -1 from your target frame in order to hit it.
 For example, if your target frame is 130, you'll have to up your PIDRNGFrame to 129 and use headbutt.
 I suggest you to do a save state to try the -1 AND the target frame.
 During my tests, in some case hitting the right frame was enoughn, in some case it wasn't.

-Update 2 : Seems to be linked to the lead.
-Sync doesn't give me a -1 thing, but still thinking it's Seed related.
-ANY WAY JUST TRY BOTH FRAMES EASIER.
+Update 3 : Seems to be seed random.
+Sometimes you'll have do to the -1 frame sometimes not.